 Since 2018 I have specialised in repairing rattan chairs for hotels .
 More recently, I undertook a significant conservation project to restore traditional Ladder and Spindle Back Rush chairs for Dr Johnson’ s House.
 A Grade 1 Listed small historic town house in the City of London.

-I am a member of the Heritage Craft Association and this year I have joined the Worshipful Company of Basketmakers’.
+I am a member of The Basketmakers' Association, Heritage Craft Association and The Basketry Collective.
+I have joined the Worshipful Company of Basketmakers’ in 2021.
 At present, I am working collaboratively with a furniture restorer, Tony Holohan, and building a local reputation for work done to a professional standard.